 Origin of Varroa

 The original host of the Varroa mite is the Asian cousin of our bee, Apis cerana.
-Cerana and Mellifera are so closely related that they even mate sometimes, but the offspring eggs only develop very little before they die.
-It is discussed which variety is the more original than the other, cerana or mellifera.
+Cerana and Mellifera are so closely related that they even mate sometimes, but the offspring embryos only develop very little before they die.
+It is discussed which honey bee is the more original than the other, cerana or mellifera.

 In the 19th century our western honeybee, Mellifera, was taken to different places in Asia where the eastern honeybee, Cerana, lived, Japan, Primorski, India, etc. Transports continued.
 More bees were brought to Primorski area and bees were brought back closer to Europe from there.
 Cerana was brought to western countries for research.